danielpataki/ACF-Google-Font-Selector/acf-google-font-selector-field/trunk/readme.txt

 == Changelog ==

+= 3.0.2 (2016-06-08)
+* Added check for web safe font for live preview.
+* Changed link protocol to HTTPS per Google's deprecation of the non-secured calls.
+* Chaged acfgfs_get_font_subset_array to return false if no subsets.
+* Fixed errors when saving a web safe font.
+* Fixed selector for preview section.
+* Fixed typos in acfgfs_get_font_variant_array function.

 = 3.0.1 (2015-04-26) =
 * Added acfgfs/font_dropdown_array filter
 * Fixed a faulty font preview mechanism when multiple font options are added